Ihaa21/LightRendering/README.md

 # TODO

+- Make git ignore the contents of build_win32 except for the sln file
+- Make git auto pull the library dependencies to a libs folder
 - Add tiled deferred rendering
 - Add transparent objects to all renderers
 - Add MSAA support to all renderers